Araq/lazy_rest/docs/c_usage.rst

 What this means is that you need a working Nimrod compiler and follow the `Nimrod installation steps <nimrod_usage.rst>`_ before doing anything else.

-Once you have the Nimrod compiler and source (or Babel package) installed, you can either compile the ``lazy_rest_c_api.nim`` file with the ``--header`` option (plus any other useful switches, e.g. ``--noMain`` and ``--compileOnly``) or create a dummy nimrod source file and use that to
+Once you have the Nimrod compiler and source (or Nimble package) installed, you can either compile the ``lazy_rest_c_api.nim`` file with the ``--header`` option (plus any other useful switches, e.g. ``--noMain`` and ``--compileOnly``) or create a dummy nimrod source file and use that to